theresamaier/2022ws_do_tm/Blog_content.md

 This refers to the testing of assumptions and constant experimentation with controlled risks.
 This allows processes to be adapted to the rapidly changing external factors and huge anjd quick learnings.
 You may already be familiar with this from the start-up environment, such as the [lean startup methodology](https://www.universitylabpartners.org/blog/what-is-lean-startup-methodology).
 It involves a continuous loop of  (ideas) building, (code) measuring, (data) learning and thus a continuous improvement process, as proposed by Kaizen.
 Also the prototyping (Eric Ries) in which a Mininmum-Viable Product is built on which then the iteration loops start is to be emphasized in this context.
 In general, this enables faster time to a product launch.
 Thus, experimentation can help maximize value creation in different ways.

 ### <span style="color:red">**A**</span>utonomy
-Autonomy was describes by Ismail as self-organizing, multi-disciplinary teams operating with decentralized authority.in ExOs employees should be encouraged to start new projects, so long as they fit the company’s MTP.
+Autonomy was describes by Ismail as self-organizing, multi-disciplinary teams operating with decentralized authority.In ExOs employees should be encouraged to start new projects, so long as they fit the company’s MTP.
 Thereby, Autonomy is becoming a prerequisite for permissionless innovation.

  ### <span style="color:red">**S**</span>ocial Technologies
 Social technologies create horizontal interactions in vertically organized companies.
 They foster the speed of decision cycles, learning, and are able to stabilize the team during rapid growth.
 Social technologies are composed of seven key elements: Social objects, activity streams, task management, file sharing, telepresence, virtual worlds, and emotional awareness.
 When implemented, these elements create transparency and connectedness, and most importantly, reduce an organization's information latency.
 According to Priestleys equation, a social business requires an interplay of connection, engagement, trust and transparency.
 J.P.
 Rangaswami sees shortening the time between acquiring (and processing) information and making decisions, shifting from the need to look up information to the flow of information through your perceptions, and using community to develop ideas as three main goals of social technologies.

 ## Exponential Organizations

 While reading the characteristics, you must have already thought of several companies.
-Using the characteristics of ExO, Ismail et al. have developed a diagnostic that can help you assess and analyze your organization.
+Using the characteristics of ExO, Ismail et al. have developed a [diagnostic](https://exqsurvey.com) that can help you assess and analyze your organization.
 Implementing four or more ExO attributes can lead to a 10-fold increase in performance.

 Let's take a look at the findings of the company's diagnostics regarding ExO:

+first Place:

 ### Some ExOs examples: